videlais/learning-react/chapter5/index.md

 ### Returning JSX

-Because all class components must have a *render()* function and return JSX, this means that the three rules of JSX are most commonly seen as part components.
+Because all class components must have a *render()* function and return JSX, this means that the three rules of JSX are most commonly seen here.
 This also means that only *expressions* are allowed in the returned JSX.
 The use of the keywords `if`, `else`, `for`, and `while` are not allowed.

 *What does this mean?* If conditional statements and traditional loop structures are not allowed, this means that the additional functionality of arrays and objects should be used instead.
-Functions like **map()**, **filter()**, and **forEach()** begin important for displaying parts or the values of certain arrays and objects.
+Functions like **map()**, **filter()**, and **forEach()** become important for displaying parts or the values of certain arrays and objects.

 For example, consider the common example of needing to display every entry in an array.